ElCodigoDominicano/ElCodigoDominicano.github.io/README.md

 # SystemParser_0.0.3-alpha

-A simple system information gathering tool written in python, displays a medley of system information<br>
-reported by the systems environment(ex.
+A simple system information gathering tool written in python, displays a medley of system information reported by the systems environment(ex.
 Windows, Nix, MACOS) such as..<br>
 - hardware information (>processor vulnerability check for Linux machines)
 - network information